Community Relations Unit - Crime Prevention Tips

-Crime Stoppers is a nonprofit organization that promotes a partnership between the media, law enforcement and the community.
-Big Bend Crime Stoppers was started more than twenty years ago by a group of concerned citizens and the Tallahassee Police Department, covering all six counties of the Big Bend: Franklin, Gadsden, Jefferson, Liberty, Leon, and Wakulla.
+Crime Stoppers is a nonprofit organization that promotes a partnership between the media, law enforcement, and the community.
+Big Bend Crime Stoppers was started more than twenty years ago by a group of concerned citizens and the Tallahassee Police Department.
+Today, the program covers the six counties of the Big Bend: Franklin, Gadsden, Jefferson, Liberty, Leon, and Wakulla.

-People in the community with information about a crime can call our number at 574-TIPS (8477) or toll free at 1-888-876-TIPS (8477) These calls are not recorded and we do not use Caller ID.
-When information is given the caller receives a code number, which the caller can then use receive information on the tip.
+Citizens with information about a crime are encouraged to call 574-TIPS (8477) or toll free at 1-888-876-TIPS (8477) to anonymously report information to law enforcement.
+Calls are not recorded nor is caller ID used to identify the caller.
+The caller is given a unique code number, which can then be used to receive information on the tip.
 If an arrest is made based on information provided by the caller, the caller is eligible for a reward.
-The board of directors, made up of citizens, votes on the reward amount at the monthly board meeting .
-The caller goes to the drive-thru of a designated bank and provides the teller the code number.
-The teller then sends out cash.
-WE NEVER KNOW THE IDENTITY OF THE CALLER.
+The Crime Stoppers Board of Directors, made up of citizens, votes on the reward amounts at the monthly board meeting.
+If eligible for an award, the caller provides the unique code to the drive-thru teller at a designated bank and receives the cash.
+The identity of the caller is never known.

 Be sure to visit Crime Stoppers website.